vbianchi/Mentori/README.md

-# ResearchAgent: An Advanced AI-Powered Research Assistant
+# Mentor::i: An Advanced AI-Powered Research Assistant

 ## 1. Overview

-ResearchAgent is a sophisticated, AI-powered agent designed to handle complex, multi-step tasks in software engineering and scientific research.
+Mentor::i is a sophisticated, AI-powered agent designed to handle complex, multi-step tasks in software engineering and scientific research.
 Built with a Python/LangGraph backend and a modern JavaScript frontend (Vite + Preact), it leverages a unique **"Three-Track Brain"** architecture and a persistent **"Memory Vault"** to autonomously classify, plan, and execute high-level user requests with full conversational context.

 The core philosophy is built on **transparency, adaptive execution, and security**.
 The agent first uses a `Router` to determine if a request is a simple question, a single tool command, or a complex project.
 For complex tasks, it generates a detailed blueprint which the user can interactively edit and approve before execution begins within a secure, sandboxed workspace.